top of page

 Insight

-Users lost awareness of quantities and pricing during long orders.
+Users lost awareness of quantities and pricing during long orders, requiring correction and resubmission.

 Decision